FIWARE/tutorials.Fast-RTPS-Micro-RTPS/README.md

 # Getting started with Fast-RTPS and Micro-RTPS

+You can install Fast-RTPS and Micro-RTPS with all their dependencies from the precompiled Docker images.
+You will first need Docker:

+### Prerequisites

+To keep things simple both components will be run using [Docker](https://www.docker.com). **Docker** is a container technology which allows to different components isolated into their respective environments.

+* To install Docker on Windows follow the instructions [here](https://docs.docker.com/docker-for-windows/)
+* To install Docker on Mac follow the instructions [here](https://docs.docker.com/docker-for-mac/)
+* To install Docker on Linux follow the instructions [here](https://docs.docker.com/install/)

 # Getting started with Fast-RTPS

 [eProsima](http://www.eprosima.com/) Fast RTPS is a C++ implementation of the RTPS (Real Time Publish Subscribe) protocol, which provides publisher-subscriber communications over unreliable transports such as UDP,